chauff/cse1500-web-transcripts/_lectures/css.md

 ## Code examples

 At [https://codepen.io/charlottehase/full/abzYoQp](https://codepen.io/charlottehase/full/abzYoQp) you find a demo that we developed to show off some of CSS' animation capabilities.
-Throughout this transcript we will refer to it from time to time---we encourage you to fork it and explore the code.
+Throughout this transcript we will refer to it from time to time---we encourage you to explore its code.
 It contains a lot of comments that should help you get started.
 This demo contains only a single image (the TU DELFT EWI building), everything else is designed with CSS.
 Since some elements appear hundreds of times (e.g., every rain drop is a separate `<span>`, every cloud is a `<div>`) the demo also shows off how to set up an element's style in JavaScript.

 More generally, if you want to find inspirations about what is possible with a bit of HTML, CSS (and JavaScript), it is worthwhile to take a look at [CodePen](https://codepen.io/) and what it has to offer.